gruntjs/grunt-docs/Getting-started.md

 ## How the CLI works

-Each time `grunt` is run, it looks for a [Gruntfile] in the current folder.
-If none is found, it will traverse up the directory tree trying to find one.
+Each time `grunt` is run, it looks for a locally installed grunt using node's `require()` system.
 Because of this, you can run `grunt` from any subfolder in your project.

-If a [Gruntfile] is found, the CLI loads a local installation of the grunt library, applies the configuration from your [Gruntfile], and executes any tasks you've requested for it to run.
+If a locally installed grunt is found, the CLI loads the local installation of the grunt library, applies the configuration from your [Gruntfile], and executes any tasks you've requested for it to run.

 *To really understand what is happening, [read the code](/gruntjs/grunt-cli/blob/master/bin/grunt).
 It's very short.*